 The mines produce primarily coking coal used in steel-making at ArcelorMittal Temirtau as well as thermal coal for ArcelorMittal Temirtau's power plants.
 For beneficiation of coking coal, two washeries are operated.
 Surplus coal is supplied to ArcelorMittal Kryvyi Rih in Ukraine, and to external customers in Russia and China.
-In 2015, the Karaganda Coal Mines produced 4.6 million tonnes of metallurgical coal and approximately 1.3 million tonnes of thermal coal consumed by the Temirtau steel operations.
+In 2016, the Karaganda Coal Mines produced 4.5 million tonnes of metallurgical coal and approximately 1.0 million tonnes was consumed by the Temirtau steel operations.